-Located in Ellicottville NY, Holiday Valley lies where the Allegheny Plateau rises from the Great Lakes basin.
+Holiday Valley, in Ellicottville NY, lies where the Allegheny Plateau rises from the Great Lakes basin.
 The privately operated resort offers 3 lodges, multiple ski shops and rental centers and a snow school.
 There is a wide variety of slopeside lodging options including ski-in ski-out.
 The mountain is home to the Ellicottville Ski Club, the oldest continuously operating U.S. Ski Club in the country.

 Ellicottville was known as the Aspen of the East, before Aspen was commercialized.
 E’ville stayed quaint, and as a result has become a top-rated ski towns.
-It’s bustling downtown is home to a number of restaurants and stores including the local brewery Ellicottville Brewing Company.
+It’s bustling downtown is home to a number of restaurants and stores and the Ellicottville Brewing Company.

 As skiers head east of the “Mardi Gras” chair lift and namesake trail, the mountain becomes more diverse in its offerings.
 Taking “Cross Cut” off this main ridge area takes riders to the Morningstar and Eagle quads.
 Stretch out and enjoy the wide blue cruiser Morningstar or test your skills in the Moonshadow Park and Devils Glen Glades.
 If steep is your thing ski past the Morningstar lift and see the challenging blacks that can be found under the Eagle quad.